1.9 Child Protection Review Conferences

 The Conference will require as part of a written report:

-• Co-ordination by the Lead Social Worker of contributions by Core Group members, commissioned pieces of work and parental views;
+- Co-ordination by the Lead Practitioner of contributions by Core Group members, commissioned pieces of work and parental views;

 The report should be provided to parents and children where appropriate 2 working days before the Review Conference to enable any factual inaccuracies to be identified, amended and areas of disagreement noted.
 Comments or suggestions made by the child/parents as a result of seeing the report must be included or conveyed verbally to the conference.

-In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, the Lead Social Worker should seek guidance from their manager and the Conference Chair.
+In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, the Lead Practitioner should seek guidance from their manager and the Conference Chair.

 The report should be provided to the Conference Chair at least 2 working days in advance of the Review Conference.

 Each member of the Core Group has a responsibility to produce an individual agency report on the child and the family for the Child Protection Review Conference.
-Those unable to attend should forward a copy of this report to the Lead Social Worker.
+Those unable to attend should forward a copy of this report to the Lead Practitioner.

 All contributors should provide a written report to the Conference Chair at least 2 working days in advance of the Review Conference.